 The Executive Summary must adhere to the following formatting guidelines:

 - Does not exceed a maximum of 10 double-spaced, 8.5×11, pages with 1-inch margins.

 - Includes a header with two pieces of information: (i) the most relevant discipline within which the doctoral dissertation falls and (ii) the dominant method(s) used in the conduct of the doctoral dissertation research.

 - Have a readable font size (10 to 12).

-The finalists will be announced during September 2020.
-As previously noted, the winners will be determined immediately after the presentations in New Orleans during the 2020 DSI Annual Meeting (November 21-23, 2020) and must be present at the Awards presentation to receive the award.
+The finalists will be announced during September 1st, 2022.
+As previously noted, the winners will be determined immediately after the presentations during the 2022 DSI Annual Meeting (November 17-20, 2022) and must be present at the Awards presentation to receive the award.

-Questions about the Elwood S. Buffa Doctoral Dissertation Award for the 2020 Annual Conference of the Decision Sciences Institute can be directed to the Coordinator:
+Questions about the Elwood S. Buffa Doctoral Dissertation Award for the 2022 Annual Conference of the Decision Sciences Institute can be directed to the Coordinator.